School business manager (SBM) pay

 Pay is determined locally

-There's no national pay scale for support staff, including SBMs.
-Instead, it’s the employer’s responsibility to agree pay and progression.
-Your employer will depend on your school type.
+There isn't a national pay scale for support staff, including SBMs.
+Instead, it’s the employer’s responsibility to agree pay and progression based on a range of factors.